tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

 <h4>2 credits per API call.</h4>

- <p>Create an XLM-based asset in a virtual account.
-The asset must be created and configured on the Stellar blockchain before <a href="https://apidoc.tatum.io/tag/Stellar#operation/XlmTrustLineBlockchain">creating a trust line</a>.</p>
+ Create an XLM-based asset in a virtual account.
+The asset must be created and configured on the Stellar blockchain before <a href="https://apidoc.tatum.io/tag/Stellar#operation/XlmTrustLineBlockchain">creating a trust line</a>.

- <p>This API call will create an internal virtual currency.
-You can create virtual accounts with off-chain support.</p>
+ This API call will create an internal virtual currency.
+You can create virtual accounts with off-chain support.

 ### Example